logo

 Tracking the 2024 U.S. Presidential Election

-Ahead of the 2024 presidential election, Morning Consult is conducting thousands of surveys every day, asking registered U.S. voters whom they plan to vote for in 2024’s likely rematch between President Joe Biden and former President Donald Trump, as well as how they view these candidates and other top political figures.
+Ahead of the 2024 presidential election, Morning Consult is conducting thousands of surveys every day, asking U.S. voters if they plan to vote for Vice President Kamala Harris or former President Donald Trump in November, as well as how they view these candidates and other top political figures.
 Our ongoing candidate tracking is complemented by daily tracking of the issues voters consider most important when making their decisions at the ballot box, whom they trust most to handle those issues and the extent to which media coverage of those issues is reaching them.

 Every week, we’ll update this page with the latest tracking data on all of the major questions heading into the 2024 general election.
-For our ongoing tracking of the Republican nominating contest, go to our 2024 Republican Primary Tracker.
+For our latest state-level tracking of the race, as well as key Senate and gubernatorial contests, see here.

 Sign up for the latest political news and analysis delivered to your inbox every morning.